 Great RVing locations do not tend to be near major facilities- they tend to be further out in nature.
 Having a well supplied first aid kit is important so that if anything happens, you are prepared to take action while help comes to you.

 RVing is about relaxing and enjoying the little things in life.
 So don’t let yourself get rushed by tight timetables or traffic.
 There are a LOT of little things to remember and consider when on the road, so allow yourself plenty of time and take things slow.

 14) Enjoy The Ride

-It’s it often the journey, and not the destination that gets remembered, so stop at roadside diners, greasy spoons, and any place with the word “EATS” spelled out in neon.
+It’s it often the journey, as much as the RV destination that gets remembered, so stop at roadside diners, greasy spoons, and any place with the word “EATS” spelled out in neon.
 Thrillist kindly provides a list of the weirdest places in each and every state.
 Stop and see a few.
 Check out awesome parks and National Monuments.
 You won’t be sorry.